Resilia Application Closed

 Growing Communities (formerly Basic Human Needs) Grant Cycle application process:

 Step 1: Registration in Foundant - Register your organization in Foundant or login to your existing account HERE.
 Please note, after registering, you will be able to change user information, but not organizational information (organizational address, name/contact for executive director, etc.).
-To update that information, you will need to contact Emily at [email protected].
+To update that information, you will need to contact Quetzali at [email protected]

 Step 2: Submission of letter of inquiry (LOI) - The Foundation requires applicants to complete a brief LOI in the Foundant system.
 Foundation staff and Grants and Community Outreach Committee will review LOIs for alignment with the Foundation's goals and priorities and will select organizations to move forward in the due diligence process.

 Step 3: Notification - Foundation staff will notify organizations selected to complete full proposals by mid-February.
-Full applications will be due in the Foundant system by early March.
+Full applications will be due in the Foundant system on March 22, 2024.

 Step 4: Due Diligence - Organizations invited to move forward, will participate in the due diligence process, which may include a site visit (virtual or in-person).

 Step 5: Grant Decision - The Foundation's board of directors determines the final grant awards.
-Applicants will receive an email notification of award/decline by mid-May.
+Applicants will receive an email notification of award/decline by May 24, 2024.

 Step 6: Reporting of Outcomes - Grant recipients are required to report on outcomes at the mid-term and end of the grant cycle.